 No need for fancy décor

 Some parties go above and beyond with the glitz and glam, but your new home will serve as the main decoration.
 If you find that’s not enough, try lighting some candles, fluffing your pillows, or turning on lights to set the party vibe.
 A decorative space could simply mean tidying up.
 The most important thing in terms of decorating for your housewarming party is to make sure your space isn’t empty.
 A filled space includes seating, which is vital to add a comforting aspect.
-Making sure everyone has a place to relax and enjoy their food and drinks will help the flow of the party, as well as relieving stiffness in body language.
+Making sure everyone has a place to relax and enjoy their food and drinks will help the flow of the party, as well as relieve stiffness in body language.

 If you want to decorate a little bit, just head to the dollar store and get some balloons or banners.
 Remember, don’t worry about going above and beyond, unless there is a set theme you want to plan.
 Overall, the party is about the new home, there’s no need to add more stress.